greenwyrt/plover2CAT/user_manual.md

 - Zoom In: This increases the zoom on the main editor.
 The size from this and `Zoom Out` are "temporary", meaning they will fall back to normal if a document is loaded, such as opening/closing projects.
 - Zoom Out: This decreases the zoom on the main editor.
 - Font: This controls the actual font and size.
 This is saved when exiting and will be maintained across sessions.

-### The Edit Menu

-For more detail, go to the [editing](#editing) section.
-There is a 10-action history for undo/redo.

-- Add Custom Dict: Add a custom dictionary to the transcript.
-See  [transcript dictionaries](#transcript-dictionaries) for details.
-- Remove Transcript Dictionary: Removes a loaded transcript dictionary.
-This will remove both from the Plover instance and the configuration file, but not delete the actual file.
-- Merge Paragraphs: Merges two paragraphs together.
-- Split Paragraphs: Splits one paragraph into two.
-- Cut: cut text (and underlying steno) from paragraph.
-- Copy: copy text (and underlying steno) from paragraph.
-- Paste: paste text (and underlying steno) into paragraph.
-- Normal Copy: copies text only.
-- Undo: Undo one action ie merge, cut if available.
-- Redo: Redo the undone action if available.
-- Find/Replace Pane: shows the "Find and Replace" pane if visible.
-See [Find and Replace](#find-and-replace) section for details.

 ## Toolbar